 New Customer?
-Get 10% Off Your First Order when you join our Newsletter
+Get 10% Off Your 1st order when you sign up to our Newsletter

 This blog post is about my hijab journey and abaya story, I have received a lot of emails asking me to write this blog and explain how I arrived to where I am in terms of wearing my hijab.

 My name is Suriya, 26 years old and happily married since early this year!
 KhaleejiAbaya have given me the opportunity on their blog section to talk about my personal struggles in wearing the hijab/abaya and how I overcome it.

 So in terms of my hijab story, it is not something amazing or miraculous, it’s pretty much the same as everyone else.
 In the past, I have tried wearing the hijab a few times and I think the first instance was in school in sixth form so I was around 16 or 17 years old and I wore it during Ramadan.
 My intention was to only wear it for Ramadan and to take it off after whilst carrying on with my life.
 Certain people did state that I am “part time hijabi” and I should either wear it constantly or not to completely.
 I was not really ready and did not think it was that important for me to wear the hijab at that age.

 I went to an all girls secondary school and fair enough we did have a handful of male teachers but the majority of teachers were females.
 The school that I attended was extremely segregated and everybody had their own “clicks”, the hijabis tending to stick together in their own groups.
 I was obnoxiously loud as a teenager, being involved in everything and I always felt people would treat me differently if I wore my scarf.